 There are many purposes in using performance indicators (PIs).
 One is to show the latest level of achievement in meeting an objective.
 A second is to observe the rate of progress being made toward the objective.
-They are used to highlight problems and issues.
-They let us see if the changes we make, or actions we take, actually help to resolve an issue.
+Another is to highlight problems and issues.
+They can be used to show us if the changes we make or actions we take are actually helping to resolve an issue.

 Maintenance performance indicators reflect achievement and progress in meeting an agreed maintenance benchmark.
 In measuring maintenance performance we are concerned not only with doing good maintenance work, we are also concerned that the maintenance work we do successfully removes risk of failure from our plant and equipment.
 It requires us to use a mix of lagging indicators and leading indicators to give us a clear understanding of what is happening to the risk and performance of our operational assets through of our maintenance efforts.

 Lagging indicators use historic data to build a performance trend line.
 The trend shows our progress and can be projected forward a little to forecast likely progress (but not too far ahead, since the future is unknowable, maybe a few weeks, provided all things remain the same).
 Leading indicators use historic data to monitor if we are doing those activities that are known to produce good results.
 The reasoning is that if we do the right things rightly then the right outcomes will result.